mlmaskey/APEX_climate/README.md

 * `scen_name`: Scenario name based on climate model data base

 ## Steps
-1. Make a project folder, e.g., 'MyProjct`
+1. Make a project folder, e.g., 'MyProjet`
+2. Make a folder named CLIMATE with weather data from different climate models or sources
-2. Copy pyAPEX folder build for specific project under 'MyProjct` folder
+3. Copy pyAPEX folder build for specific project under 'MyProjet` folder
-3. Make sure Program folder under `pyAPEX` has already set up for calibration
+4. Make sure Program folder under `pyAPEX` has already set up for calibration
-4. Make sure folders: `Utility,` and `Output.` The Output folder contains two files: APEX Parameters obtained from calibration and also relevent statistics
+5. Make sure folders: `Utility,` and `Output.` The Output folder contains two files: APEX Parameters obtained from calibration and also relevent statistics
-5. Configure your environment and run in terminal as mentioned before
+6. Configure your environment and run in terminal as mentioned before

 ##  Python dependencies
 * argparse